-A parent may leave an infant who is not more than 30 60 days old at an authorized facility, including this department, as long as the child has displays no evidence signs of abuse (ORS 418.017).
+A parent may leave an infant who is not more than 60 days old at an authorized facility, including this department, as long as the child displays no signs of abuse (ORS 418.017).

 When an infant is surrendered to this department, members of the City of Sherwood Police Department shall follow the provisions set forth in ORS 418.017.